 Bladder diary: A detailed symptom record

-To determine the amount of urine you pass, you can use any collection device that allows you to measure ounces or milliliters.
-There are special measuring devices that fit over the toilet rim, but any measuring cup will do.
+To figure out how much urine you pass, you can use any collection device that allows you to measure ounces or milliliters.

 Medical history review